top of page

 Rebecca Glover, Chief Technology Officer, Kyckr

-• Evaluation of deployable hearing assessment technology in Aged Care leading to resident centric care recommendations
+• Evaluation of deployable hearing assessment technology in Aged Care leading to resident-centric care recommendations

 Viv Allanson, Chief Executive Officer, Maroba Caring Communities